SeanP004/tomcat-efoods-site/B2B/README.txt

 5. Console will display a message once the application is finished generating the requested files.
     The following message will be generated as shown below:

-        " ------ HTML file has be Generated -------- "  when done
+        " ------ HTML file has be Generated -------- "  when complete, or
-        or
         "No Orders"                                     when it can not find orders.

     The generated reports can be found in the ./reports directory inside where B2B is stored.

-6. To view the generated, can be opened by a Web Browser. open the folder ./reports located in B2B and click on one of the generated reports. or
-   In Terminal run the following commands:
+6. To view the generated, can be opened by a Web Browser. open the folder ./reports located in B2B and click on one of the generated reports.
+Or in Terminal run the following commands:

         firefox file://<file path of report>

 Configurations
 ------------------------------

-    ./res/config.ini:
+    ./config.ini:

         Each lines of the configuration file is formated in the following:
         <variable name>=<variable value>